Storytelling Techniques to Boost Your PowerPoint Presentation

-Now, we might not be as interested in bedtime stories like we used to when we were kids.
+Now, we might not be as interested in bedtime stories as we used to be when we were kids.
 Even now, we might think it is tedious and tiring.
 However, don’t you know that we still love reading a story even as an adult nowadays?

 Yes, we all still love reading a story, but we are used to hearing different kinds of stories as adults.
 Have you ever watched TED?
 Just deny it as hard as you can, but that’s a storytelling program wrapped neat and nicely for adult audiences.

 Long story short, our secret desire to read a story may become your primary weapon to boost your PowerPoint presentation.
 However, to fulfill those potentials, you need to know the whole story about it first.
 So here is the article that you need storytelling techniques to boost your PowerPoint presentation.

 The science of storytelling to boost your PowerPoint presentation

 Storytelling is more than just a way to put babies to sleep.
 Uri Hasson, a Neuroscientist at Princeton University, once researched how our brain responds to being read a story.
 The scientist used MRI to scan the brain activity of participants who listened to a story.

 In that research, Hasson found that the brain activity of the storyteller and the listener synched up.
 Please read it carefully because the study discovered that two different humans’ brains were synchronizing with each other.

 The reason for that is mainly because we like to create our movies in our minds.
 Like when we are reading a book, we make our visual imagery of what we read.
 But listening to a story doesn’t require you to read.

 The same visual imagery thingy also happens when you are on the other side of the mic.
 When you are telling a story, you must process some information.